1998-2015 Coach Rick Barnes Many more highs then lows

 1998- 19-13 record Rick Barnes

-The program was in disarray after Penders.
-Coach Barnes only had 7 scholarship players on the 1998 team but won the regular season Big 12 Conference and a 7th seed in the NCAA tournament.
+The program is in disarray after Penders.
+Coach Barnes only has 7 scholarship players on the 1998 team but wins the regular season Big 12 Conference and a 7th seed in the NCAA tournament.

 Chris Mihm's HOH

 2001 - 22-12 record Rick Barnes pending